liquiidio/UnityPluginSuiteGitbook/docs/AtomicAssetsApiClient--Transfers--TransfersUriParameterBuilder.md

 ##### `private string ` [`_account`](#class_atomic_assets_api_client_1_1_transfers_1_1_transfers_uri_parameter_builder_1aa5823aa98a8362446f2f023628121726)

+A private variable that is used to store the value of the account parameter.

 ##### `private string ` [`_sender`](#class_atomic_assets_api_client_1_1_transfers_1_1_transfers_uri_parameter_builder_1a9b2c3cb8c5158b682e95ceb6c25c52c6)

+A private variable that is used to store the value of the sender parameter.

 ##### `private string ` [`_recipient`](#class_atomic_assets_api_client_1_1_transfers_1_1_transfers_uri_parameter_builder_1ab3841993274a2c1b32645ac088381cd7)

+A private variable that is used to store the value of the recipient parameter.

 ##### `private string ` [`_assetId`](#class_atomic_assets_api_client_1_1_transfers_1_1_transfers_uri_parameter_builder_1a0dee4cb5aed35aa63cbc2976053d6892)

+A private variable that is used to store the value of the assetId parameter.

 ##### `private string ` [`_templateId`](#class_atomic_assets_api_client_1_1_transfers_1_1_transfers_uri_parameter_builder_1a06f918051fc7b04615854510caa85934)

+A private variable that is used to store the value of the templateId parameter.

 ##### `private string ` [`_schemaName`](#class_atomic_assets_api_client_1_1_transfers_1_1_transfers_uri_parameter_builder_1a2f9a887fd4dfcf60bfe4240a27085724)

+A private variable that is used to store the value of the schemaName parameter.

 ##### `private string ` [`_collectionName`](#class_atomic_assets_api_client_1_1_transfers_1_1_transfers_uri_parameter_builder_1a10ec2fa990c6478bc519b1e57e1ab2aa)

+A private variable that is used to store the value of the collectionName parameter.

 ##### `private string ` [`_collectionBlacklist`](#class_atomic_assets_api_client_1_1_transfers_1_1_transfers_uri_parameter_builder_1a11b225f8984dd9ab3ab5fcec261245c4)

+A private variable that is used to store the value of the collectionBlacklist parameter.

 ##### `private string ` [`_collectionWhitelist`](#class_atomic_assets_api_client_1_1_transfers_1_1_transfers_uri_parameter_builder_1a525c994ce1a584f4d763ac9d5c1b3cb5)

+A private variable that is used to store the value of the collectionWhitelist parameter.

 ##### `private int? ` [`_page`](#class_atomic_assets_api_client_1_1_transfers_1_1_transfers_uri_parameter_builder_1a4dea13c8190a694fe00b24309b1814f8)

+A nullable integer specifying the page.

 ##### `private int? ` [`_limit`](#class_atomic_assets_api_client_1_1_transfers_1_1_transfers_uri_parameter_builder_1a353a19a0da576dc8f69a61548a710395)

+A nullable integer specifying the limit of returned values.

 ##### `private ` [`SortStrategy`](AtomicAssetsApiClient.md)`? ` [`_sortStrategy`](#class_atomic_assets_api_client_1_1_transfers_1_1_transfers_uri_parameter_builder_1a122ea78edfd15b44a8a547a7046b8651)

+A nullable enum specifying the sortStrategy.

 ##### `private string ` [`_sort`](#class_atomic_assets_api_client_1_1_transfers_1_1_transfers_uri_parameter_builder_1a3ac373edf19e058d7fae7f4c4ba485f4)

+A variable that is used to store the value of the sort parameter.